AhminC/Oil_Art_Converter/README.md

     return result
 ```

-Convert the median-filtered image to grayscale
+Converting the image to grayscale simplifies the processing by reducing the image to a single channel representing intensity.
+This is often beneficial when applying subsequent operations that don't rely on color information, making the algorithm more efficient and avoiding unnecessary complexity.
 ```
 gray_image = cv2.cvtColor(median_filtered, cv2.COLOR_BGR2GRAY)
 ```